About

 • First Middle School Meet Up

 Pastor Couser, Mrs. (Stradtmann) Miller, Mr. Wendling, Mr. Kesar, and members of NewThing Church organized the first Middle School Meet Up of the school year in mid-September.
-After prayers and a discussion of this year's theme verse Joshua 1:9, the students participated in a campus-wide scavenger hunt.
+After prayers and a discussion of this year's theme verse Joshua 1:9, students participated in a campus-wide scavenger hunt.
 A few teachers, Ms. Heckel and Mrs. Jahnke, joined in the fun.

 • Fall NHS Inductions